-A major heritage site in the Yonne, listed as such by many tourist guides, Saint-Germain Abbey is a must-see monument for art and history lovers.
+A major heritage site in the Yonne, listed as such by many tourist guides, Saint Germain Abbey is a must-see monument for art and history lovers.

 The visitor will be seduced by the architectural ensemble, mixing Carolingian constructions (9th century crypts), Romanesque (Saint-Jean tower, chapter house and former sacristy from the 12th century), Gothic (cellar and upper church from the 14th century) or classical (scriptorium and dormitories rebuilt in the 17th century and cloister, former refectory and abbot's house from the 18th century).
-The western part of the church, which collapsed in the 19th century, leaving the Saint-Jean tower isolated, has been the subject of excavations for about ten years: an archaeological foreground shows the results of this research.
+The western part of the church, which was destroyed in the 19th century, leaving the Saint-Jean tower isolated, has been the subject of excavations for about ten years: an archaeological foreground shows the results of this research.

 The Saint-Germain abbey houses the Saint-Germain museum, a museum of art and history classified as a French museum, which offers visitors the chance to discover a range of objects:

-- the scriptorium, a vast room dating from the 12th century and rebuilt in the 17th century, lit by large windows, was used by monks for reading and copying.
+- The scriptorium, a vast room dating from the 12th century and rebuilt in the 17th century, lit by large windows, was used by monks for reading and copying.
 Today, it houses medieval collections.
 In the extension of the scriptorium, a room is devoted to numismatics from the Gallo-Roman period to the 19th century.

 Different areas are dedicated to temporary exhibitions and conferences according to the calendar: